 Arbitrary withdrawal is considered by Oracle unlikely, given the high profile commitments made by China to CPEC.

 Project Completion Risk Risk

-The Block VI development comprises both a mine and a power plant.
+The Block VI development comprises a mine, a power plant and CTG/L facilities in the future as well.
 Various factors could give rise to delay in completion.
 These include: